Reading time: 15min

 1. Goal gathering

-Write the weekly timeframe on the achievement plan (e.g. 29/07/2024 – 04/08/2024) and then begin gathering activities that now can come either directly as an idea from your mind or from pipeline lists, pre-planning lists or yearly planning lists.
+Write the weekly timeframe on the achievement plan (e.g. 29/07/2024 – 04/08/2024).
+Start gathering goals that come directly as an idea from your mind, from the pipeline, pre-planning or yearly planning lists.

-It doesn’t matter so much for now, but it’s important to just gather these activities randomly for your weekly achievement plan, in no specific order.
+It doesn’t matter so much for now, it’s just to start at all.
+It’s important to just gather these goals randomly for your weekly achievement plan, in no specific order.
 If you do not have any “pipeline” list, just brainstorm on what you want to achieve in the upcoming week.
 Also think about regular routines.

-For example, I put sports on my list with a tick box and write the weekdays under it, so I can tick it when it’s done.
+For example, I put sports on my list.
+And I put a tick box before it and write the weekdays under it.
+So I can tick it when it’s done for a specific weekday.
 I cross the whole line, when I ticked all the boxes.

 2. Goal clustering

 You need a suitable cluster system, these can depend on your purposes.
-I’ve tried several clusterings, but I only go for one now.
-If you like, here’s what I’ve tried in the past – I’ve clustered…
+I’ve tried several clustering methods, but I only go for one now.
+If you like, here’s what I’ve tried in the past, not all concepts worked – I’ve clustered…

-- … by effort, if you don’t want or cannot estimate the time duration, then you separate them by big/medium/small goals → I thought, it fosters the pareto thinking and the rule-of-3, but it ended up being hard to schedule these goals, if you are not estimating the duration which is why I discarded this approach in the past.
-If you don’t know yet about pareto thinkging or the rule-of-3, read this blog post about Maximize Your Time: Transformative Principles for Greater Returns
+- … by effort.
+If you don’t want or cannot estimate the time duration, then you separate them by big/medium/small goals. → at first, I thought, it fosters the pareto thinking and the rule-of-3.
+But it ended up being hard to schedule these goals, if you are not estimating the duration.
+That’s why I discarded this approach in the past.
+If you don’t know yet pareto thinking or the rule-of-3, read about Maximize Your Time: Transformative Principles for Greater Returns.

-- … by scheduled periods, i.e. time periods when the work takes place (e.g. Day 1, day 2, … CW1, 2, 3…, July, August, …) → I would not recommend this except for days within the week, but still then you need to be more concrete as you don’t know the duration and when on this day you can do it (scheduling issue).
-It can make sense for yearly planning activities and I tried it in the past, but it’s not recommendable in the end as the first months you stick to it, and then over the year you lack behind it the plan has to be changed and so on.
+- … by scheduled periods, i.e. time periods when the work takes place (e.g. Day 1, day 2, … CW1, 2, 3…, July, August, …). → I would not recommend this except for days within the week.
+But still then you don’t know the duration and therefore when to do it (scheduling issue).
+I’ve tried it for yearly planning activities in the past, but it’s not recommendable as well.
+The first months you stick to it, and then over the year you lack behind it.
+The plan has to be changed and creates lots of planning revision effort.
 So, what I searched for was a “procrastination protection mechanism”.

-- … into content buckets (“Order” for handcraft activities or household, “Finances & Investment”, “Family”, “Purchases”, “Vacations”, “Morning routines, etc.) → this is what I often used for a yearly planning in the beginnings, where the goals then had to be transferred to the weekly achievement plan.
+- … into content buckets (“Order” for handcraft activities or household, “Finances & Investment”, “Family”, “Purchases”, “Vacations”, “Morning routines, etc.). → I used this for a yearly planning, where goals had to be transferred to the weekly achievement plan.
 Still, it worked for me.
-I did this also, when I found I didn’t use a system for a long time and gathered so many activities, that it made sense to cluster them in order to see their relevance and when it might be possible to do them.
+I did this, when I found I didn’t use a system for a long time and gathered so many activities.
+So many, that it made sense to cluster them in order to see their relevance.
+By relevance I then scheduled them.

 Of course, types of clustering can be combined with each other and so on… But: the simpler, the better.